Optimal labelling schemes for adjacency, comparability, and reachability: Introduction

 Given a partially ordered set (poset, in short) $(P,<)$, the \emph{comparability graph} of $P$ is the graph whose vertices are the elements of $P$, and in which two vertices are adjacent if and only if the two corresponding elements of $P$ are comparable.
 A graph $G$ is \emph{perfect} if for any induced subgraph $H$ of $G$, the chromatic number and the clique number of $H$ coincide.
 It is well known that comparability graphs are perfect.
 Note that the class of graphs with no induced $C_5$ contains the class of perfect graphs, and thus the class of comparability graphs, hence Corollary~\ref{cor:perfect} also applies to these classes (and is tight for them as well).

 The key ingredient in the proof of Theorem \ref{thm:Hfree} is Szemerédi's Regularity Lemma, which we describe in Section~\ref{sec:prelims}.
-The downside of this tool is that even though our results are best possible asymptotically, the $o(n)$ term in Theorem~\ref{thm:Hfree} is an extremely slowly decreasing function of $n$, and the "efficient" complexity of our encoding and decoding hides huge constants.
+The downside of this tool is that even though our results are best possible asymptotically, the $o(n)$ term in Theorem~\ref{thm:Hfree} is such that $\tfrac1{n}\cdot o(n)$ is an extremely slowly decreasing function of $n$.
+Moreover, the ``efficient" algorithm hides huge constants for encoding and decoding.
 In the case of comparability graphs (for which we present two important applications below), we can significantly improve the lower order term and the complexity of our encoding and decoding compared to Corollary \ref{cor:perfect}.
+The proof is short and does not use any deep result.

 \begin{theorem} The class of comparability graphs admits an adjacency scheme with labels of $n/4+O(n^{3/4}\log^2 n)$ bits per vertex and an efficient adjacency labelling scheme with labels of $n/4+O(n(\log \log n)^2/\log^{1/4}n)$ bits per vertex. \end{theorem}